 The Rapid Response setting enables you to preheat the oven faster than normal.
 It uses the fan oven element with additional heat from one of the elements in the top of the oven.

-Fan ovens heat up guickly; but the Rapid Response feature speeds this process up enabling you to start cooking sooner.
+Rangemaster fan ovens heat up quickly; but the Rapid Response feature speeds this process up enabling you to commence cooking sooner.

-To use the Rapid Response feature, turn the function control knob to R and set the temperature required.
-The light on the control panel next to the function control will come on.

-When the required temperature is reached the top element will switch off and the light will go out.
-The oven temperature is then maintained by the fan oven element and fan.
+To use the Rapid Response feature, simply turn the function control knob to R and set the temperature you require.
+The light on the control panel adjacent to the R symbol will come on.
+When temperature is reached, the light will go out as will the element at the top of the oven.
+The fan element and oven fan will then continue to maintain your chosen oven temperature.

-Should you choose to place food into the cold oven prior to cooking while using the Rapid Response function, make sure that cakes, etc. are not positioned too near the top of the oven.
+Should you choose to place food into the cold oven prior to cooking whilst using the Rapid Response function, make sure that cakes etc. are not positioned too near the top of the oven.
+As with any cooking, particularly poultry, meat and ready meals, be sure the food is piping hot before serving.